ITNaveen/interview-questions-NT/kubernetes/sec_net_rbac.md

   - Ingress
   - Egress
 ```
+pods can interact with deployments, but pods cannot communicate with each other due to the default deny NetworkPolicy unless you define additional rules allowing it.

 **Best Practices for Least Privilege**:
 1. Start with predefined ClusterRoles (view, edit, admin) and customize as needed